idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step10_rgmb.md

 [CoreMeshGenerator.md] calls [PatternedHexMeshGenerator.md] or [PatternedMeshGenerator.md] to generate a Cartesian or hexagonal lattice of assembly-like structures.

-Defining `dummy_assembly_name` and using it in inputs defines a dummy assembly in the core
+Defining [!param](/Mesh/CoreMeshGenerator/dummy_assembly_name) and using it in inputs defines a dummy assembly in the core.

 ### Cartesian Core Example